Denture Induced stomatitis

 Incidences of denture-induced stomatits are more common when upper dentures are fixed.
 The reason is that the upper dentures remain in place due to the suction of the mouth and they also occupy more space in the mouth.
 Moreover, when the upper dentures are not fitted appropriately, then yeast can form under them.

 Cleaning of the oral cavity is vital for everyone.
 If you have dentures, you need to clean the teeth, gums, tongue and the dentures regularly and properly.
-Even if you do not have any natural teeth left in your mouth you should still maintain complete oral hygiene.
+This caries the importance of brushing teeth regularly.
+Even if you do not have any natural teeth left in your mouth you should still maintain complete oral hygiene as the dentists mentions the importance of dental hygiene for healthy mouth.
 This is the most important factor in preventing denture-induced stomatitis.

 Remember to rinse your dentures after every meal.
 Every night you should clean your dentures with a cream or paste and then soak them overnight in water.
 Once a week, you need to soak them in an effervescent solution.
-If you have some teeth left in the mouth, then regularly brush and floss them, if there are no teeth left, then regularly rinse the gums with water.
+If you have some teeth left in the mouth, then regularly brush and use flossing technique on them, if there are no teeth left, then regularly rinse the gums with water.

 If the denture-induced stomatis is caused by the dentures not fitting well, then the dentist will repair or replace them.
 Medications and antibiotics will also be prescribed by the dentist for the treatment of the infections caused by the disease.